The Trek:

 10am depart for the transfer back to Manchester Piccadilly (other drop off options may be available, please get in touch to discuss your requirements).

 Our Three Peaks Challenge is available on dates from May through to October to suit your needs.
-Minimum group size is six people, price is £450 per person.
+Ideal for formed groups (minimum group size of six people), please get in touch for a price.

 Enquire NowA good pair of light-weight GoreTex lined walking boots which provide ankle support and are well broken-in.
 Boots are essential - Please do not bring trail shoes.